 Frede Posted August 18, 2015 Report Share Posted August 18, 2015 Nothing will ever top doing chores for the wizard, talking to Cedric, and climbing the beanstalk.
 Old Ken Williams knew how to get a good game done.
 JimmyTwoBucks and MusicallyInspired 2 Quote Link to comment Share on other sites More sharing options...

 Blackthorne Posted August 21, 2015 Report Share Posted August 21, 2015 I liked it, I really did - but it absolutely felt like a King's Quest in Monkey Island Clothing.
 Doesn't mean it's a bad game, in fact - it's quite good.
 But it feels weird as a KQ game to me.
 That, however, doesn't matter to the modern gaming public, so I'll just go drink my ensure, eat my prunes and pray for a bowel movement, like usual.
-Bt JimmyTwoBucks, MusicallyInspired and Frede 3 Quote Link to comment Share on other sites More sharing options...
+Bt Frede, MusicallyInspired and JimmyTwoBucks 3 Quote Link to comment Share on other sites More sharing options...

 BlockMaster Posted August 23, 2015 Report Share Posted August 23, 2015 I started a Let's Play on the new game.
 Kinda stuck at what to do after buying the bush cutter.
 I'm pretty sure I wasn't supposed to buy that, but I can't restore.
 Could someone give me a hint on what to do next?
 Not tell me, I just want a hint.
 Quote Link to comment Share on other sites More sharing options...